 The time for half-measures is over

-The Flemish case should be a wake-up call, but not in the way some people think.
-The answer isn't to abandon digital exams.
-It's not to go back to pen and paper.
-It's not even to add more supervisors or stricter honor codes.
+These incidents should be a wake-up call, but not in the way some people think.
+The answer isn’t to abandon digital exams.
+It’s not to go back to pen and paper.
+It’s not even to add more supervisors or stricter honour codes.

 The answer is to build digital exam systems on proven principles that work.